Survivor's Quest: Plot

 Survivor's Quest opens with a meeting between Talon Karrde and Luke and Mara Jade Skywalker.
 Karrde's people had earlier picked up an urgent transmission, addressed to Luke, coming from Admiral Voss Parck on the planet Nirauan.
 Before the message could be passed on, however, it had been stolen by a member of Karrde's own organisation, one Dean Jinzler.
-Fearing that the message might be somehow connected with the unknown menace Parck and Baron Fel had warned them about two years previous, Luke and Mara decide to head out to Nirauan.
+Fearing that the message might be somehow connected with the unknown menace Parck and Baron Fel had warned them about two years earlier, Luke and Mara decide to head out to Nirauan.

 There, they learn that the message had in fact come from Chiss Aristocra Chaf'orm'bintrano (or "Formbi").
-The Chiss have found the remains of the pioneering Jedi expedition, Outbound Flight Project, which had been mercilessly destroyed by Grand Admiral Thrawn many years previous.
-Now, the Chiss wish to hand over their find to the New Republic, and Luke and Mara join the odd group—which includes a squad of stormtroopers from the 501st, a remnant of an alien people, the Geroons, who owe a strange debt to the people of Outbound Flight, and a false New Republic Ambassador—which will visit the site of the tragedy.
+The Chiss have found the remains of the colonization and exploratory vessel Outbound Flight, which had been destroyed by Grand Admiral Thrawn many years previous.
+Now, the Chiss wish to hand over their find to the New Republic, and Luke and Mara join the odd group—which includes a squad of stormtroopers from the 501st, a remnant of an alien people, the Geroons, who owe a strange debt to the people of Outbound Flight, and a false New New Republic ambassador—which will visit the site of the tragedy.

 As they voyage on the Chaf Envoy deeper into Chiss space, into a treacherous cluster of stars known as the Redoubt, Luke and Mara grow more uneasy.
 Occurrences of sabotage and theft only serve to deepen their suspicions.
 On top of that, Mara begins to feel torn between her duty to the New Republic and her troubled respect for the Empire.